ezsystems/ezpublish-kernel/doc/specifications/proposed/content_download/content_download.md

   ID of the Content the field is part of

-- fieldIdentifier
+- fieldId

-  Field Definition identifier of the Binary / Media Field.
+  Field ID of the Binary / Media Field.

 - filename

   Name of the file to send for download.
-Can be any valid file name.
+Can be any valid file name, but defaults to the Field's value.

 #### Query parameters